karen-ka/bpp-emails/README.md

 These are both at the very top of the file, marked with ``// !CHANGE ME!``.

+4. Click the star on the pairings sheet, and then click on the three dots on the top right of that selection.
+Click on 'Assign Script', then type in `myFunction` and hit OK.

-4. Done!
+5. Done!
 When ready to generate the emails, click on the button on the template page, and wait a few minutes - the emails should pop up in your destination folder.
 Happy pairing : )

 ### id examples